mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_MIX/CRC/CRC_PolynomialUpdate/readme.txt

 @par Example Description

-This example provides a description of how to use CRC peripheral through the STM32F0xx CRC HAL & LL API (LL API used for performance improvement);
+How to use the CRC peripheral through the STM32F0xx CRC HAL and LL API.
-The CRC (Cyclic Redundancy Check) calculation unit computes a 8-bit long CRC code of a given buffer of 32-bit data words, based on a user-defined generating polynomial; In this example, the polynomial is first set manually to 0x9B that is X^8 + X^7 + X^4 + X^3 + X + 1;
+The LL API is used for performance improvement.
+The CRC calculation unit computes the 8-bit CRC code of a given buffer of 32-bit data words, based on a user-defined generating polynomial.
+In this example, the polynomial is first set manually to 0x9B (X^8 + X^7 + X^4 + X^3 + X + 1).
-Then, in a second step, generating polynomial value and length are updated (set to 0x1021 that is X^16 + X^12 + X^5 + 1), for new CRC calculation;
+In a second step, the generating polynomial value and length are updated and set to 0x1021  (X^16 + X^12 + X^5 + 1) for a new CRC calculation.
-These updates are performed using CRC LL API.
+These updates are performed using the CRC LL API.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.